Deltares/imod_coupler/README.md

 ## Known Issues
 ### Release v0.9.0
 _FileNotFoundError: Could not find module "\path\to\MetaSWAP.dll" (or one of its dependencies).
 Try using the full path with constructor syntax._
 This is caused by not having the Intel redistrutable libraries on the system.
 They can be installed from https://software.intel.com/content/www/us/en/develop/articles/intel-compilers-redistributable-libraries-by-version.html.
-Make sure to choose the correct platform and the version for 'Parallel Studio XE 2018'.
-(We are working on removing this dependency for future releases)